Snow Sledding or Tubing Spots near Los Angeles for SoCal Kids To Play Winter

 Hours: Mon-Fri 10am-4pm; Sat-Sun & holidays 9am-5pm

 No fancy lifts here, but there are stairs for your climbing convenience.
 Snowdrift claims to be Southern California's largest and oldest tubing park.
 Follow the rules, and you're in for a blast.
-Note that parking costs $6.
+Note that parking costs $10.
+Everyone who enters Snowdrift must have a signed release.
+You can download one off the internet and have it filled out ahead of time, to minimize time spent interacting with other people (and to get playing faster).

 Photo courtesy of Snowdrift Snow Tubing Park